alphafox02/dumphfdl-grafana-stack/README.md

 ## Credits

 Created by **cemaxecuter**\
-Tested on DragonOS with AirspyHF receiver
+Tested on DragonOS with AirspyHF and RTLSDR receiver

 ------------------------------------------------------------------------